pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ### The `solve_solution_step` method

  This method of `SolverWrapperAbaqusX` is called each coupling iteration with an `Interface` object (input_interface) containing loads, which are written to files that are read by the (compiled) *`USR.f`* during the invoked Abaqus simulation.
 The Abaqus software is started and shut down for each calculation, i.e. each coupling iteration.
-When the simulation has ran successfully (log-file *`AbaqusSolver.log`* is checked for errors), the outputs are read from Abaqus by GetOuput and written to a file.
+When the simulation has ran successfully (log-file *`abaqus.log`* is checked for errors), the outputs are read from Abaqus by GetOuput and written to a file.
 The file is read in Python and the output (displacements) are stored in the output_interface `Interface` object which is returned.

 #### Files written in the working directory during `solve_solution_step`